 Understanding Bariatric Surgery

-In addition to the medical strain morbid obesity places on an individual, there are many social, economic, emotional and quality-of-life implications as well.
+There are many social, economic, emotional and quality-of-life implications of morbid obesity, as well.
 After weight loss surgery, our patients report improvements in these areas of their lives, as well as significant improvements in their health.

 “Before surgery, my life was full of doctor’s appointments, new medications, mood swings and never knowing how I was going to feel.
 The day of my surgery was the last day I took an injection of insulin.
 I am so thankful for my new lease on life and I am so excited for others to get their second chance.” -Leanne J.